himanshusharma89/Flutter-Blog-App/README.md

-# blog_app
+# Flutter Blog App

-A new Flutter application.
+This is a new Flutter application that I have developed.
+You can check from the name that it is just a blog adding and saving application.
+This is a fully functional app with Firebase backend.

 ## Getting Started